jamesbornholt/z3-ios/README.md

     cd build
     make -j8

-Now there's a `libz3.dylib` in the `build` directory that you can copy to `src/app`.
-Be sure to codesign it with the instructions above.
+Now there's a `libz3.dylib` in the `build` directory.
+We need to modify it to cooperate with the linker:

+    install_name_tool -id "@executable_path/Frameworks/libz3.dylib" libz3.dylib

+Now you can copy `libz3.dylib` to `src/app`.